zacharyrgonzales/TerraForm/README.md

 Default output format [None]:
 ```

-### Initialize Terraform
+### Terraform Init

+the ```terraform init``` command performs several different initialization steps in order to prepare a working directory for use.
+More details in the [link provided](https://www.terraform.io/docs/commands/init.html#usage), but in most cases it is not necessary to worry about these individual steps.

-Change directory to the Modules-Example folder
+Change directory to the Modules-Example folder:
 ```
 cd Modules-Example
 ```
-Initialize terraform (initialzes modules and provider plugs)
+Initialize terraform (initialzes modules and provider plugs):
 ```
 terraform init
 ```